Xavion: Later years

-Around October 2011, Haygood was looking to reform the group.
+Around October 2011, Haygood was looking to re-form the group.
 After appearing on X Factor, he was noticed by some of his former bandmates.
 Today Haygood appears also as a solo performer.
 Michael "Slugger" Tucker has a solo album entitled 2 Times Ten.
 The Xavion group has new management with Donald Askew Jr., the CEO of Soul Star Entertainment.